raygervais/raygervais.dev/content/articles/2020/05/testing-golang-api/index.md

 ## How To Test Golang

-If you follow my Twitter, you'll see that I've been a huge fan of the [Learning Golang with Tests]() online book.
+If you follow my Twitter, you'll see that I've been a huge fan of the [Learning Go with Tests]() online book.
 The course I'd recommend to anyone who's interested in software development because aside from teaching Go's idioms, it also teaches fantastic Test Driven Development (TDD) semantics and the art of writing DRY (Don't Repeat Yourself) code.
-I'd argue, that even if you forget about Golang or adapt it the lessons to a different language, the wisdom found in the lessons are invaluable.
+I'd argue, that even if you forget about Go or adapt it the lessons to a different language, the wisdom found in the lessons are invaluable.

 One thing that's explained in the first chapter, the `Hello, World!` of tests if you will, is Go comes with its own testing capabilities in the standard library.
 Any file with the naming scheme of `*_test.go` is viewed as a test file, not a run-time file (which allows for us to distinctly run a folder structure with `go run .` vs `go test`)!
 Likewise,